 The following discussion and analysis of the financial condition and results of operations of Wingstop Inc. (collectively with its direct and indirect subsidiaries on a consolidated basis, "Wingstop," the "Company," "we," "our," or "us") should be read in conjunction with the accompanying unaudited consolidated financial statements and related notes in Part I, Item 1 of this Quarterly Report on Form 10-Q (this "Quarterly Report") and with the audited consolidated financial statements and the related notes included in our Annual Report on Form 10-K for the fiscal year ended December 26, 2020 (our "Annual Report").
 The statements in this discussion regarding industry outlook, our expectations regarding our future performance, liquidity and capital resources, and other non-historical statements are forward-looking statements.
-These forward-looking statements are subject to risks and uncertainties, including, but not limited to, the risks and uncertainties described in "Special Note Regarding Forward-Looking Statements." on a generation of the forward-looking statements.
+These forward-looking statements are subject to risks and uncertainties, including, but not limited to, the risks and uncertainties described in "Special Note Regarding Forward-Looking Statements," below and "Risk Factors" on page 11 of our Annual Report.
+Our actual results may differ materially from those contained in or implied by any forward-looking statements.

-We operate on a 52 or 53-week fiscal year ending on the last Saturday of each calendar year.
+We operate on a 52- or 53-week fiscal year ending on the last Saturday of each calendar year.
 Our fiscal quarters are comprised of 13 weeks, with the exception of the fourth quarter of a 53-week year, which contains 14 weeks.
 Fiscal years 2021 and 2020 each contain 52 weeks.